 Albert Hall Museum- A true masterpiece

-Standing at the opposite side of the road, I kept staring at the huge marvellous, structure with wide eyes like a kid staring at the candy in a candy store.
+Standing on the opposite side of the road, I kept staring at the huge marvellous, structure with wide eyes like a kid staring at the candy in a candy store.

 It took me a while as I walked inside the museum admiring every piece of art and trying to capture every picture at the right angle through my camera.